Skip to content

 Input A relational input, typically with a desired orderedness property.
 Required

-Offset A positive integer.
+Offset A non-negative integer.
 Declares the offset for retrieval of records.
 Optional, defaults to 0.

-Count A positive integer.
-Declares the number of records that should be returned.
+Count A non-negative integer or -1.
+Declares the number of records that should be returned. -1 signals that ALL records should be returned.
 Required

 message FetchRel {